Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Get it out of your system, big guy?"

-"You’re getting *stronger!"* Yan beamed approvingly at him. *"Good* man of the tribe!"
+"You’re getting *stronger!"* Yan beamed approvingly at him. "*Good* man of the tribe!"

 "Heh."
 Julian *did* enjoy flattery, he wasn’t gonna lie…maybe he showed himself off a little.
 He wouldn’t tell the girls.
 "Feels good, yeah.
 Also, it’s just *nice* to be back, y’know?"

 "You were *meant* for strong worlds, Jooyun.
-Earth, here...Cimbrean I think is too easy."
+Earth, here...
+Cimbrean I think is too easy."

 "Well, you’re not wrong…" Julian shrugged.
-"But anyway, I said a while ago I’d bring the family to visit, so...here we are!
+"But anyway, I said a while ago I’d bring the family to visit, so... here we are!
 Try not to play so hard with them, will you?"

 "I know how to play gentle," Yan promised, with a touch of reproach.
 "Didn’t break you ever did I?"